radcamp/radcamp.github.io/Brisbane2025/FEEMS_API.md

 ## Import FEEMS and other necessary modules
 The `import` keyword directs python to load a module into the currently running context.
-This is very similar to the `library()` function in R. We begin by importing the ipyrad analysis module.
-Copy the code below into a notebook cell and click run.
+This is very similar to the `library()` function in R. We begin by importing several `feems` functions and other needed libraries.
+Copy the code below into a notebook cell and click run:

 ```python
 import cartopy.crs as ccrs